Proxy UDP Traffic by Port

 Verify

-Since kubectl port-forward supports only TCP and cannot be used to verify UDP proxying, run a temporary pod inside the cluster and use it to send UDP packets to the gateway for testing:
+kubectl port-forward supports only TCP and cannot verify UDP proxying.
+Run a temporary pod inside the cluster to send UDP packets to the gateway:

 kubectl run -it --rm test-udp-proxy --image=busybox --namespace=aic -- /bin/sh

-Once inside the pod, execute the following command to send a UDP datagram to the gateway:
+Once inside the pod, run the following command to send a UDP packet to the gateway:

 echo "UDP Testing" | nc -u -w1 <gateway-service-name> 9300